 We are rapidly moving into the next stages of the initiative to spread to others what we are learning.
 An Action Community of 100 health care teams will begin working and learning together in September to expand the age-friendly model of care to additional sites within our five participating systems, and beyond to other health systems.
-As we begin this expansion, community-based organizations are invited to join as vital partners to achieving the initiative’s aims.
+As we begin this expansion, community-based organizations are invited to join as vital partners in achieving the initiative’s aims.

 By working together, we can look forward to the day when our health systems, communities and all of society will be age-friendly.
 People will wonder why it was ever any different.